 Dr. Cohen: Yeah, the dental office definitely triggers a rise in blood pressure and stress for a lot of people.
 I think old school dentistry was pretty barbaric and scary.
 I don’t think their customer service experience, equipment, or use of numbing agents was up-to-par in the old days, then that fear gets passed down from one person to the next amongst family and friends.
 Those horror stories stick in peoples’ heads, causing anxiety that the same thing may happen to them.

 At our office, anyone who walks in feeling nervous, walks out questioning why they were nervous in the first place.
+We’re similar to Dentist New York City in that way.
 We are on a mission to make it unimaginable for anyone to go to a dental office other than ours.
 That means we do anything and everything possible to change the stereotype of the scary dental office.

 TrunkSpace: What is your particular approach to making patients feel at ease when they step foot (and mouth) into your office?